elciojunior7/Laravel_APPeAPI/readme.md

 > sudo apt-get install nano
 sudo nano /etc/nginx/sites-enabled/default

-## How to create a project (In this case is not necessary do this, the project is already done.
-Just clone it)
+## How to create a project (It's not necessary doing this step.
+The project is already done, just clone it)

 > laravel new [nome_projeto]